THE CRIMINALIZATION OF BIRTH CONTROL

 Just weeks after the birth control law was overturned, a concerned group met to talk about the need for an organized family planning clinic in the Metro area.
 As an outcome of this concern, the Metro Family Planning Association was established in 1970.
 Its goals were to provide information, referrals, counselling and literature in a comfortable and accessible environment.

-The Family Planning Association officially became incorporated in February, 1971, and opened its doors as an information and referral service in 1971.
+The Family Planning Association officially became incorporated in February, 1971, and opened its doors as an information and referral service that same year.
 Clinic services were added in 1974.
 The clinic provided what has become a critical service to the Metro area with the provision of comprehensive well-woman health care and information dissemination.
-As the need for information and services grew, mobile clinics were set up in out-lying areas such as Musquodoboit, Sackville, Spryfield, and Preston.
+As the need for information and services grew, mobile clinics were set up in outlying areas such as Musquodoboit, Sackville, Spryfield, and Preston.
 These clinics were eventually phased out.
 In 1993, the Metro Family Planning Association changed its name to Planned Parenthood Metro Clinic and became an affiliate of the Planned Parenthood Federation of Canada (PPFC).
-In 2006 the name was changed again to Halifax Sexual Health Centre, now a member of Canadian Federation for Sexual Health (formerly PPFC).
+In 2006 the name was changed again to Halifax Sexual Health Centre, we are now affiliated to the International Planned Parenthood Federation through our membership with Action Canada for Sexual Health and Rights.